I love my black-and-tan hound, Maggie, and enjoy researching the science behind our relationships with dogs.

 There were 12 trials in total.

-Results of Experiment #1: Can Dogs Read our Eyes?
+Experiment 1 Results: Can Dogs Read Our Eyes?

 At Target: The At Target trials had everyone involved performing at more or less the same level, which is impressive for the dogs considering they were going up against humans and chimpanzees.